4commerce-technologies-AG/rvm-mini/README.md

 New since release 1.0 you may also use your system wide ruby binaries but create project specific gem dependencies.
 This is very useful when running ruby on [Windows via Cygwin](https://www.cygwin.com/).

+Since release 1.1 rvm-mini will also automatically update rubygems to latest release.
+This prevents a number of SSL certificate errors when using outdated rubygems.

 rvm-mini is getting you small and swift ruby environments – you are able to run and organize different ruby versions and gems for each of your projects.